Nicodemus Wilderness Project

 After uploading your project photo and essay, we will publish your work on our Global Registry of Apprentice Ecologists and provide links to download an official Apprentice Ecologist heat transfer (for t-shirt).
 Please only upload an image that you took or one that you have permission to post (this avoids copyright problems).
 If you do not have a project photo, simply upload the NWP logo image along with your essay.
 An NWP t-shirt or tote bag will be awarded to the authors of the three best essays on an annual basis.
 School and community groups, especially those working with at-risk and disadvantaged youth, are highly encouraged to participate.

 A scholarship for $500 will be awarded annually to the author of the top-ranked Apprentice Ecologist Open Space essay.
 By registering and submitting your essay, you will automatically be considered for a scholarship.
 Be sure to include your full contact information (always private) when registering so that we can process any scholarships/awards that you may win.
-Scholarships are available to students between the ages of 13 and 21.
-The award covers tuition and fees to enroll in or attend any accredited college or university.
+Scholarships are available to high school juniors and seniors.
+The award covers tuition and fees to attend an accredited college or university.
 Applicants should embody the spirit of the Apprentice Ecologist Initiative™ by demonstrating initiative, leadership, and environmental stewardship in their project.
 Essays will be judged by a committee of Nicodemus Wilderness Project board members, volunteers, and past Apprentice Ecologist award winners.
 Please see tips below for additional elements that the committee considers important when judging essays.
 While there is no minimum/maximum length for essays, most of our past winners have written essays that ranged from about 750 to 1,500 words long.
-The deadline for uploading your Apprentice Ecologist project essay is midnight MST on August 31, 2024 .
+The deadline for uploading your Apprentice Ecologist project essay is midnight MST on August 31, 2025.

 Important tips for writing an award-winning essay about your Apprentice Ecologist project: